Personal notes used as a general recap before the Associate Cloud Engineer exam

 gcloud source repos clone hello-world

-💸 Billing
+💸 Billing Link to heading

-Pricing calculation
+Pricing calculation Link to heading

 - Main resource: Google Cloud Pricing Calculator - web